 This API consists of a single resource, Catalogues.

 Catalogues represent CSW instances.
 The ADD Data Catalogue includes two catalogues:

 - Published (

 published) - containing published records available to the public

 - Unpublished (

-unpublished) - containing draft records restricted to ADD project staff
+unpublished) - containing draft, or otherwise unpublished, records restricted to ADD project staff

 CSW requests must target a catalogue using a path prefix, e.g.